reframejs/reframe/docs/concepts.template.md

 <br/>
 <br/>

 ## Non-Interactive First Approach

 > TL;DR
-> - Choose to implement non-interactive views over interactive views to significantly increase dev speed
+> - Prefer to implement non-interactive views over interactive views to considerably increase dev speed.
-> - Reframe is the only framework that embraces the non-interative first approach
+> - Reframe is the only framework that embraces the non-interative first approach.

 Interactive views (an interactive graph, a like button, a To-Do list, etc.) are a powerful addition to our dev toolbox.
-They allow us to implement incredible web apps and Reframe has first-class support for interactive views.
+They allow us to implement incredible things and Reframe has first-class support for interactive views.

-But they come with a downside: They are often very complex and take considerably more time to implement.
+But they come with a downside: They are often complex and take considerably more time to implement.

 In general:
 - **Interactive** views are **difficult** to implement **but powerful**.